 In 1999, I was attending a ladies’ bible study and drowning in shame because I was a Christian and on anti-depressants.
 At the time, it wasn’t something that was spoken of, and I thought I was the only one reliant on medication to function beyond depression.
 I finally broke down and “confessed”, my story spilling out of me.
-Imagine my surprise when a sweet friend responded with, “I’m on anti-depressants, too,” as if it was just another fact of life.
+Imagine my surprise when a sweet friend responded with, “I’m on anti-depressants, too,” as if it was no big deal.

 That moment changed my life.

 It made me realize that we all have the same struggles, but so many of us feel like we’re the ONLY ONES.
 All it takes is for one person to step out and tell her story, and then we don’t feel so alone.
 We feel like we are part of a tribe.
 And when we have our tribe surrounding us, we can make it through another day.

 Gradually, I started looking for opportunities to share my journey through depression, raising an Autistic child along with his two siblings, dealing with constant financial struggles, living in a place that is not my “home”, having a less-than-perfect house, coping with health issues and fatigue, and living a life under a constant cloud of bad luck.
 In fact, I’ve been sharing so much for so long that I no longer have a filter!
 But if I can help one person feel like she’s not the only one who doesn’t have it all together, then sharing my warts’n’all stories is absolutely worth it.